agavrel/42_CheatSheet/README.md

 ```

+---
 ## Introduction to 42

 > 42 is more than just a disruptive educational model and coding school.
 What makes us unique and a major player in the tech world are the defining characteristics of the 42 culture.
 Every element of 42 shows our culture, from the students, to the curriculum structure and content, to the $0 tuition and innovative admissions process.

 That's right, the school is FREE, originally funded and founded in Paris by generous philanthropist billionaire [Xaviel Niel](https://en.wikipedia.org/wiki/Xavier_Niel)

+> *“Nevertheless, C retains the basic philosophy that programmers know what they are doing; it only requires that they state their intentions explicitly.”* ― Brian W. Kernighan, The C Programming Language

 Most of the entrance exam and early cursus is done in C language.

-> *“Nevertheless, C retains the basic philosophy that programmers know what they are doing; it only requires that they state their intentions explicitly.”* ― Brian W. Kernighan, The C Programming Language
+---
 ## What you will learn

 > "When you say 'I wrote a program that crashed Windows,' people just stare at you blankly and say 'Hey, I got those with the system, for free.'" ― Linus Torvalds

 C is indeed one of the best language to understand the basis of programming: Conditions {if, elseif, else}, loops {while, do while, for}, pointers and memory allocation.
 C will hence act as an educational tool to develop your skill.

-Later on you can specialize in other languages: Python will suit data scientists and devops, javascript for frontend development and C# for careers in finance.
+Later on you can specialize in other languages: Python will suit data scientists and devops, javascript for frontend developers and C# for those looking for a career in finance.

+---
 ## For Candidates: About the "Piscine"
 The piscine is the entrance exam that consists of 4 weeks fully dedicated at solving exercises and submitting group and solo projects.
 Although the school advise you to "come as you are", and this is what I did, it does certainly help to prepare beforehand.